sserver224/XInput-Bass-Vibrator/README.md

 # XInput-Bass-Vibrator
 A program that vibrates XInput devices based on bass output from the default audio output

+This offers the functionality of haptic vests, but at a much lower price.

+Donate to 3390232@gmail.com

 # NOTE:
 The included VB-Cable must be installed along with a split audio output program (eg OBS+Audio Monitor).